trento-project/docs/guides/manual-installation.md

     systemctl enable --now docker
     ```

-#### Create a dedicated docker network for Trento
+#### Create a dedicated Docker network for Trento

-1. Create trento docker network:
+1. Create the Trento Docker network:
     ```bash
     docker network create trento-net
     ```

     > **Note:** When creating the trento-net network, Docker typically assigns a default subnet: `172.17.0.0/16`.
-Ensure that this subnet matches the one specified in your PostgreSQL configuration file, which can be found at `/var/lib/pgsql/data/pg_hba.conf`.
-If the subnet of `trento-net` differs from `172.17.0.0/16` then adjust `pg_hba.conf` and restart postgresql.
+Ensure that this subnet matches the one specified in your PostgreSQL configuration file (refer to`/var/lib/pgsql/data/pg_hba.conf`).
+If the subnet of `trento-net` differs from `172.17.0.0/16` then adjust `pg_hba.conf` and restart PostgreSQL.

-1. Verifying the subnet of trento-net:
+1. Verify the subnet of trento-net:

     ```bash
     docker network inspect trento-net  --format '{{range .IPAM.Config}}{{.Subnet}}{{end}}'